Turkey's Erdogan asks Russia's Putin to step aside in Syria

 After the death of its soldiers in a Syrian government air strike on Thursday, Turkey said it would allow migrants it hosts to freely pass to Europe.

-Erdogan said in Istanbul on Saturday that 18,000 migrants has crossed the border, without providing evidence, adding that the number could rise to 25,000-30,000 on Saturday.
+Erdogan said in Istanbul on Saturday that 18,000 migrants has crossed the border, without immediately providing evidence, adding that the number could rise to 25,000-30,000 on Saturday.

-Greek police fired teargas toward migrants who were gathered on its border with Turkey and demanding entry on Saturday.

 “We will not close these doors in the coming period and this will continue.
 Why?
 The European Union needs to keep its promises.
 We don’t have to take care of this many refugees, to feed them,” he said.